w3f/polkadot-wiki/docs/claims.md

 recommend using any third party apps to do so.
 Manually specifying your transaction data, as specified in our claims process, is the only way to be certain you will receive your allocation.

-## Attesting to a statement
+## Attesting to a Statement

-If you've already made a pre-genesis claim, you still have to attest to a statement using your Polkadot account.
+If you've already made a pre-genesis claim, you still have to agree to a statement using your Polkadot account.

 ### What you will need